apache/druid/docs/ingestion/supervisor.md

 ### `tuningConfig`

 The `tuningConfig` controls various tuning parameters specific to each ingestion method.
-See native ingestion specification documentation on the [`tuningConfig`](../ingestion/ingestion-spec.md#tuningconfig) for more information.
+See native ingestion specification documentation on the [`tuningConfig`](ingestion-spec.md#tuningconfig) for more information.

 The `tuningConfig` object is optional.
 If you don't specify the `tuningConfig` object, Druid uses the default configuration settings.

 For configuration properties specific to Kafka and Kinesis, see [Kafka  `tuningConfig`](kafka-ingestion.md#tuningconfig) and [Kinesis `tuningConfig`](kinesis-ingestion.md#tuningconfig) respectively.

-The following table outlines the tuning properties that apply to supervisor-led ingestion methods, including Apache Kafka and Amazon Kinesis.
+The following table outlines the tuning properties that apply to all streaming ingestion methods, including Apache Kafka and Amazon Kinesis.

 |Property|Type|Description|Required|Default|